ChurchDesk

 Two types of filters can be found in the product, either those that are automatically applied, and those that must be manually applied.
 No page can have both (as was previously done).
 The location and layout of the filters were also standardized.

-• Standardized page layout:
+Standardized page layout

 Any page that consists of a data table must adhere to the annotated principles and layout of a data table within the product.

 Previously, multiple types of tabs were used, with multiple sizes, in various location.
-The character limit, size, and location and usage of the tabs has redefined.
+The character limit, size, and location and usage of the tabs has been redefined.

 We created a flexible design system that supports a variety of use cases and edge cases, making it easier to roll out consistent updates platform-wide.

-• Reduced Technical Debt:
+Reduced Technical Debt

 We created modular, reusable components which cut down on duplicated work, speeding up development and enabling teams to focus on new features.
 Creating a shared system simplified maintenance and made future updates less error-prone, lowering long-term costs.